Class Schedule - Spring 2023

 Credit: 1 to 5 hours.
 Approved for both letter and S/U grading.
 May be repeated.

-Comparative study of major works of literature, philosophy and culture in the Western tradition from the Enlightenment to today, from Descartes and Voltaire to Dickinson and Calvino.
+Comparative study of major works of literature, philosophy and culture in the Western tradition from the ancient world to the Renaissance, from Homer and the Bible to Shakespeare and Cervantes.
 Emphasis on the works as representative of their historical and cultural period, as well as how these works create the cultural world we live in today.
+Prerequisite: Completion of campus Composition I general education requirement.

 Same as AFRO 259 and ENGL 259.
 See ENGL 259.